 All three partners are there to help the missionary, and through all four coming together, a Holy Spirit-anointed calling can be clear, Biblically supported and communally affirmed throughout the sending process.

 All four parties are asked to confirm their stake in this missionary family being called to serve in a particular area of the world.
 Each party has a responsibility in this agreement and are accountable for their part of the agreement.
 All would say they see the Lord moving in this direction.

 Discerning your call to missions - going with SIM – the role of the sending church.

 SIM USA will not send someone as a missionary without a sending church.
 The idea of a “sending church” may look different to different people, but SIM USA sees the church as the primary sender.
 Therefore, we could not help send a missionary family without a sending church.
 We desire to journey with Christians sent by churches, not just Christians who believe they have a calling isolated from the Biblical relationships found within a church.

 Discerning your call to missions - fulfilling the calling – unity is important.

 Ninety-three percent of people who complete this four-way Partnership Agreement, signed by all four parties, fulfill the calling they have started.
 There is power and accountability when we all come together before the Lord!
 There is unity when the missionary, the church, SIM, and those who will serve with them cross-culturally agree on the purpose and work.
-Those already in the chosen location believe this missionary family would do well there, and nothing is forced.
+Those already in the chosen location believe this missionary family would do well there, and no part of this journey or four-way agreement is forced.

-I have served with SIM USA Recruitment since 2018.
-I spent the first three years having initial conversations with people.
-It has been a joy to be a part of the process, helping those interested in cross-cultural ministry understand more of the process from the church, missions sending agencies, and even from a Biblical perspective.
+I have served with SIM USA Recruitment for over 5 years.
+I spent the first three years having initial conversations with those interested in cross-cultural ministry, and it has been a joy to help them understand more of the process from the perspective of the church, the missions’ sending agency, and even from what Scripture call us to.